Bigjango13/Burlap/README.md

 ### Feature test

 The feature test can be ran with `burlap tests/test.sk`, after every run a file called `tmp-filename-for-tests` will be made as a part of file io tests.
-Sack currently doesn't have the ability to deleate files, it will need to be removed manually
+Sack currently doesn't have the ability to deleate files, it will need to be removed manually or two tests will fail on the next run.

 ### Speed test